WanionTechnologies/Encryptable/docs/BEST_PRACTICES.md

 ---

-## 🔐 Maintaining Zero-Knowledge Architecture
+## 🔐 Maintaining Request-Scoped (Transient) Knowledge

-**Encryptable provides the foundation for zero-knowledge, but achieving true zero-knowledge requires developer discipline.**
+**Encryptable provides the foundation for request-scoped (transient) knowledge, but achieving strong privacy requires developer discipline.**

 ### ❌ What NOT to Store in the Database

 **Never store these in plaintext:**
-- **Usernames** — If used for key derivation, storing them breaks zero-knowledge
+- **Usernames** — If used for key derivation, storing them breaks request-scoped knowledge
 - **Email addresses** — Unless encrypted with `@Encrypt`
 - **Phone numbers** — Unless encrypted with `@Encrypt`
 - **Passwords** — Should NEVER be stored, even hashed